Skip to main content

 npx remotion render --props=./path/to/props.json

-You can then access the props in JavaScript:
+You can then access the props anywhere in your Remotion project:

 tsx